 1. Digital Wine Lists Are More Engaging

 People, in general, are much more used to technology nowadays.
-Everyone knows what a QR code is and are used to searching for info online and some even have a general idea of what NFT means.
+Everyone knows what a QR code is and is used to searching for info online and some even have a general idea of what NFT means.
 In fact, it’s probably fair to say that for your younger customers, relying on a piece of paper is actually a little bit strange.

 Digital wine lists allow customers to guide their own wine tasting aided by your cellar door staff without relying on them to give 110% all the time.
 So customers spend less time talking about the wine and more time building relationships.